Salvador, Brazil: A complete travel guide with the top things to do

 8) Volunteer in Salvador – Brazil

-The best way to get to know a destination in depth is to experience the day-to-day life of the locals.
+The best way to deeply understand a destination is to experience the daily life of the locals.
 The Worldpackers volunteer work exchange makes this possible.

 Here’s how Worldpackers works!